ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ### Explanation
 - `-t`: Type, here we choose `ed25519`.
+- `-b`: Bytes, Number of bytes to generate the key pair with.
 - `-C`: Comment, defaults to `<username>@<computer name>`, you can omit this.
 - `-f`: File location, we choose "github".
 Replace this with whatever name you desire.
 In this example two files will be created:
   * `.ssh/keys/github`: Private key.